30.6 C

 A scene from Equalizer 2: Robert McCall with Miles.

-After watching Equalizer 2, I realized that I should definitely do a “Ten Quotes” post.
-I felt that Denzel was acting like Eleggua/Esu at the crossroads, and gave me an opening.
-And if Coates needs a spiritual tradition to stand on, he should definitely explore Lucumi/Santeria.
-Rather than France, he should go to Cuba, where the Orishas and ancestors are waiting for him because he has been struggling for them, and those yet to come.
-Or he could do an African Ancestry DNA test so that he finds his mother’s garden, and reconnect with the source of the power and inspiration within himself.
+If Coates needs a spiritual tradition to stand on, he should explore Lucumí/Santería.
+Rather than France, he should go to Cuba, where the Orishas and the ancestors are waiting for him, because he has been struggling for them and for those yet to come.
+Or he could take an African Ancestry DNA test to find his mother’s garden and reconnect with the ancestral power and inspiration within himself.

 1. [Euro-Americans] believe in the reality of “race” as a defined, indubitable feature of the natural world.
 Racism — the need to ascribe bone-deep features to people and then humiliate and reduce them — inevitably follows from this inalterable condition.
 In this way, racism is rendered as the innocent daughter of the Middle Passage or the Trail of Tears the way one deplores an earthquake, a tornado, or any other phenomenon that can be cast as beyond the handiwork of men.